proseccofox/bcs/README.md

 ## Getting Started

-Install xpadneo driver which required for force feedback on Xbox controllers.
+Install xpadneo driver which is required for Xbox controllers.
 Note this may require rebooting after installation which is not in their installation instructions.
-Tested on driver version v0.9.5, with Xbox one controller BLE firmware 5.13.
+Tested on xpadneo version v0.9.5, with Xbox one controller BLE firmware 5.13.

 Install dependencies: